San Antonio: Geography

-San Antonio is approximately 75 mi to the southwest of its neighboring city, Austin, the state capital, about 150 mi from the Mexican border, about 190 mi west of Houston, and about 250 mi south of the Dallas–Fort Worth area.
+San Antonio is approximately 75 mi to the southwest of its neighboring city, Austin, the state capital, about 150 mi north of the Mexican border, about 190 mi west of Houston, and about 250 mi south of the Dallas–Fort Worth area.
 The city has a total area of 465.4 mi2; 460.93 mi2 of San Antonio's total area is land and 4.5 mi2 of it is water.
 The city's gently rolling terrain is dotted with oak trees, forested land, mesquite, and cacti.
 The Texas Hill Country reaches into the far northern portions of the city.
 San Antonio sits on the Balcones Escarpment.
 Its altitude is approximately 662 ft above sea level.

 The city's primary source of drinking water is the Edwards Aquifer.
 Impounded in 1962 and 1969, respectively, Victor Braunig Lake and Calaveras Lake were among the first reservoirs in the United States built to use recycled treated wastewater for power plant cooling, reducing the amount of groundwater needed for electrical generation.